shachamt/shachamtal/README.md

 # shachamtal
-The personal exercise in Web course
+The personal exercises in Web course